PSP-Archive/docs/homebrew-lib/uploading-guidelines.md

 	1. If a game participated in a competition (e.g. the NEO 2008 competition), add the relevant tag.
 	1. **Support tags**:
 		1. 'PSP-2000+ only': if the game won't work on a PSP-1000 model.
+		1. 'not working': if the game will not work on real hardware any firmware, but it is still retained for its historical value.
+This applies even if it does work on PPSSPP or another emulator.
+	1. **Accessory tags**:
 		1. 'Go!Cam': game supports or requires the PSP camera.
 		1. 'Go!Explore': game supports or requires the GPS module.
 		1. 'IrDA ': game/app supports or requires an infrared device.